-Because entry to the port area and Tiwai Wharf is via the water, rather than by land through port secure areas, field teams are not required to obtain formal security clearance before entering the port (pers. comm., Security Manager, South Port) or approaching Tiwai Wharf (Tiwai Wharf Manager, pers. comm.).
-Team members will not step onto any area within the port secure area or Tiwai Wharf without first obtaining permission from port security or the wharf manager.
-South Port Radio (monitored by port security) is informed as survey vessels enter the port area.
-Port security (via South Port Radio) and the wharf manager are informed prior to deployment of traps in the port and at Tiwai Wharf, and when divers are entering the water at each location.
+Because entry to the port area is via the water, rather than by land through the port secure area, field teams are not required to obtain formal security clearance before entering the port (Bill Homan, Security Manager, Port Nelson, pers. comm.).
+Team members are to carry photo-identification when in the port area and will not step onto any area within the port secure area without first obtaining permission from port security.
+Nelson Harbour Radio (monitored by port security) is to be informed as survey vessels enter the port area.
+A diving schedule is submitted to the Security Manager the week before the survey, any alterations advised as they occur, and port security informed (via Nelson Harbour Radio) prior to divers entering the water at each location within the port.